Gr8ness21/joosPodcast/README.md

 <img src="./images/homePage.png" alt="Home Page Welcome Screen"/>

 ## Description
 The "Joos" podcast site is my first attempt to create a multi-page website.
 The hosts, segments, and content of this site are all original ideas.
-The goal was to show createive ways to display content while making a webpages that are interactive and engaging.
+The goal was to show createive ways to display content while making webpages that are interactive and engaging.

+This site is a UI/UX playspace after having just learned jquery, keyframe animations javascript events, and parallax styling.

 ## Table of Contents
 * [Technologies Used](#technologiesused)